dijia1124/PlusPlusBattery/README.md

 5. (Optional) For battery monitor notification: battery optimization in system settings for PlusPlusBattery needs to be off.
 Additionally, for ColorOS 15 users, enabling "Auto-launch" permission in system settings for PlusPlusBattery is also needed to make the monitor service resume/pause depending on screen-on/off properly.
 6. (Optional) For non-Oppo/OnePlus/Realme devices, you may want to disable the option 'Show OPlus exclusive entries' to hide those useless data under root mode.

-## Note

-On some recent ColorOS versions (such as 15.0.0.840 for OnePlus 13), the monitor service might not be able to work properly due to the strict battery optimization policy.
-In this case you may want to play around with the file /data/oplus/os/bpm/sys_elsa_config_list.xml

 ## Credits

 Special thanks to [@shminer](https://github.com/shminer) for providing source code, algorithm logic, and insights related to FCC & SOH compensation.